Incoming International - Visiting and Erasmus students with Disabilities

-Students with disabilities or learning difficulties studying abroad can face additional challenges and may avail of reasonable accommodations and supports while studying at Trinity.
+Students with disabilities or learning difficulties studying abroad can face additional challenges and may avail of reasonable accommodations and support while studying at Trinity.
 You are encouraged to contact the Disability Service in Trinity in advance of accepting your place so that we can assist you with your plans and advise you on the types of support available.
-Please email all enquiries to firstname.lastname@example.org.
+Please email all inquiries to email@example.com.

 You should apply for reasonable accommodations with the Disability Service as soon as you register for your Trinity course.
 Information on applying for reasonable accommodations can be found here.
 You will need to upload evidence of disability when applying for reasonable accommodations in Trinity.